How to sew a scarf into a top

-- Using a seam ripper open the stitches on the top of your scarf to accommodate the neck line.
+- Using a seam ripper rip out the stitches on the top of your scarf to accommodate the neck line.

-- Decide on the length of your top and cut the scarf at the bottom using these measurements.
+- Decide on the length of your top and cut the scarf at the bottom using these measurements (if needed).

-- Try the scarf on to check if your head fits into the hole and the scarf folds nicely on the shoulders with the neck line you made.
+- Try the scarf on to check if your head fits into the hole and that the scarf folds nicely on the shoulders with the neck line you just created.